Overview

 | Best for | Low-income premium travel | High-income flexible travel | Air Canada loyalists |

-The verdict: The Aventura Gold Visa is essentially the Aventura Visa Infinite with a lower income requirement and without trip cancellation/interruption insurance.
+The verdict: The Aventura Gold Visa is essentially the Aventura Visa Infinite with a lower income requirement and without the Infinite's travel insurance coverage.
 If you meet the Infinite's income threshold and want that extra protection, upgrade.
-If you don't — or if you have separate travel insurance — the Gold card gives you nearly identical value at the same price.
+If you don't — or if you have separate travel insurance — the Gold card gives you many of the same benefits at the same price.

 The Aeroplan Visa Infinite is the better choice if you fly Air Canada specifically, thanks to the free checked bag and preferred flight reward pricing.